By Leroy Van Allen, Special for CoinWeek …..

 So between April and September 1964 when the leftover Peace dollar dies were received, a decision had been made to use the Peace dollar design instead of the Morgan dollar design, possibly because of the reverse Peace dollar dies’ availability.
 The manufacture dates stamped on the Morgan dollar hubs are 12-6-63 for the obverse and 12-13-63 for the reverse.
-So they were prepared shortly after the U.S. Mint letter to the Denver Mint on September 27, 1963 to plan for dollar production.
+So they were prepared shortly after the U.S. Mint’s letter to the Denver Mint on September 27, 1963, to plan for dollar production.

 Examination of Two 1964 Morgan Dollar Hub Photographs

 The first impression of the photographs of the two hubs is a very good rendition of the obverse and reverse design.
 There were no existing hubs or working dies of the pre-WWI Morgan dollar since all previous hubs and dies were destroyed by the Mint in 1910.
 The most accurate rendition available therefore were the struck Morgan dollars.
-Photograph enlargements of the obverse and reverse of the coin of six to eight times could then be traced onto a plaster basin (plastilene) to prepare a positive model, complete with letters and new date of 1964.
+Photograph enlargements of the obverse and reverse of the coin of six to eight times could then be traced onto a plaster basin (plastilene) to prepare a positive model, complete with letters and the new date of 1964.

 It is not known whether the Chief Engraver or an assistant engraver prepared the models and subsequent steps to the final hubs.